i-am-shodan/Seahaven/README.md

 ### Seahaven commands

 The following commands can either be used at the command like directly or perhaps more usefully combined into a script.
-Here is an example script, you can run it with the `script file=<THEFILE>` command.
+Here is an example script, you can run it with the `script file=<THEFILE>` command or type each command in directly.

 ```
 # Your Azure/OpenAI model.
 You need to get this from the OpenAI dev page or the Azure portal